1977 Baltimore Colts season

 The 1977 Baltimore Colts season was the 25th season for the team in the National Football League (NFL).
 Led by third-year head coach Ted Marchibroda, the Colts finished with 10 wins and 4 losses, tied for first in the AFC East division with the Miami Dolphins.
 The Colts had the tiebreaker over Miami based on better conference record (9–3 to 8–4), and the Dolphins missed the playoffs.

-This was the final playoff appearance for the Colts as a Baltimore-based franchise (their next came ten years later in 1987, by which time the team moved to Indianapolis).
-Baltimore's next playoff team was the Ravens in 2000, winners of Super Bowl XXXV.
+This was the final playoff appearance for the Colts as a Baltimore-based franchise.
+They would not make the playoffs again, or have a winning season, until ten years later in 1987, by which time the team moved to Indianapolis.
+As well, it would be the franchise's last playoff appearance in a non-strike year until 1995, and the team's last 10-win season until 1999, Peyton Manning's 2nd season.
+A Baltimore-based NFL team would not make the playoffs until the Ravens in 2000, winners of Super Bowl XXXV.

 Offseason

 Colts' owner Robert Irsay fired general manager Joe Thomas in January 1977, due to a power struggle he was having with head coach Ted Marchibroda.
 The new general manager was former Colts center Dick Szymanski, who was the personnel director and a former scout.